Bio

 As a lifelong wheelchair user Janie is very active in the disability rights community.
 She has previously served as a member of Access Living’s Young Professionals Council and the Disability Justice Mentoring Collective.
 She also worked as an intern for the American Association of people with disabilities (AAPD), and was a delegate for Mobility International’s cross-cultural exchange program in Japan.
 Janie was selected as an ADA25 Emerging Leader, and completed leadership training alongside other emerging leaders in the Chicago area.

-Janie enjoys spending spare time with her service dog, Haven, and is an active volunteer for Canine Companions for Independence (CCI), the organization that trained Haven.
+Janie enjoys spending spare time with her service dog, and is an active volunteer for Canine Companions (CC).

 Follow the latest